graphcore/tutorials/tutorials/tensorflow2/keras/README.md

 strategy = ipu.ipu_strategy.IPUStrategy()
 ```

-The `tf.distribute.Strategy` is an API to distribute training across multiple
+The `tf.distribute.Strategy` is an API to distribute training and inference
-devices. `IPUStrategy` is a subclass which targets a system with one or more
+across multiple devices. `IPUStrategy` is a subclass which targets a system
-IPUs attached.
+with one or more IPUs attached.
 For a multi-system configuration, the
 [PopDistStrategy](https://docs.graphcore.ai/projects/tensorflow-user-guide/en/latest/tensorflow/api.html#tensorflow.python.ipu.horovod.popdist_strategy.PopDistStrategy)
 should be used, in conjunction with our PopDist library.

-> To see an example of how to distribute training over multiple instances with
+> To see an example of how to distribute training and inference over multiple
-> PopDist, head over to our [TensorFlow 2 PopDist
+> instances with PopDist, head over to our [TensorFlow 2 PopDist
-> example](../../feature_examples/tensorflow2/popdist).
+> example](../../../feature_examples/tensorflow2/popdist).

 ##### 5. Wrap the model within the IPU strategy scope